In Search Of Yummy-ness

 Since dried sorrel tends to be easier to find, I’ve based my recipe on that.
 You can find dried sorrel at Caribbean speciality stores or large grocery stores.
 Otherwise, you can buy sorrel online at Amazon.

-If you do get your hands on fresh sorrel, just be sure to at least double the amount that you use.
-The dried version has a much stronger flavour (much like dried herbs).
+If you want to use fresh sorrel, be sure to at least double the amount that you use.
+The dried sepals have a much stronger flavour than the fresh (much like dried herbs).

 How to Sweeten and Dilute the Drink